image

 • Mentoring internal project managers.

-Benefits of engaging a project management consultant:
+Advantages of hiring a project management consultant include:

 • Improved project success rates and efficiency